jmcnally17/metroid-invaders/README.md

 # Space Invaders &nbsp; <img src="./public/images/octopus.png" height="30"> <img src="./public/images/crab.png" height="30"> <img src="./public/images/squid.png" height="30"> <img src="./public/images/ufo.png" height="30">

 This solo project is an imitation of the classic 1978 Taito game, Space Invaders.
+This game has been made in C++ using the [SFML](https://www.sfml-dev.org/) graphics library.

 This game can be played by simply entering